mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 Progressing to the **Create** stage - is not an immediate process.
 As novices pick up patterns of code design in use in the modify section, they are in a good place to replicate such patterns in other code that they create from scratch. -->

-#### Coding as Craft and Studio Approaches (drop move craft)
+#### Studio Thinking

-A particular niche of design approaches has been described as Studio Approaches
+Research of on the design approaches in artistic archetecture studios has described them as Studio Thinking and described as 8 studio habits of mind.

-The process of learning to use the production tools, familiarising yourself with the materials and hands on reality of creating something has been well described using a framework called Studio Thinking - the 8different habits of mind were arrived at though ethnographic observation, and each of these habits was supported by teachers through stages of lecture/demonstration, hands on making, and critique/reflection.
+A framework was arrived at though ethnographic observation, and each of these habits was supported by teachers through stages of lecture/demonstration, hands on making, and critique/reflection.

+Too large to describe in detail but perhaps
+Take highlights...
+Importance of craft approaches for examples involves the process of learning to use the production tools, familiarising yourself with the materials and hands on reality of creating something.

 ![](./Pictures/10000000000001E7000002826528E0BA8C1E0F11.jpg)